top of page

 3.png

 I'm currently the Artistic Director of Honour Productions, a Brisbane based independent performing arts company.
-Working with founder and producer, Tina Atiga, we create performance opportunities for performing artists and support emerging and independent artists to produce their own work.
+Working with founder and producer, Tina Atiga, we create performance opportunities for theatre and music artists, and support them in producing their own work.

 person first, artist second